 Teaching technique classes is my favorite kind of teaching because students gain skills to enhance their quilts, and I hope, become inspired to create their own designs or to adapt other people's designs.
 These classes will add to your skill toolbox and push you in new directions.

-This may be my favorite class to teach perhaps because I don’t know anyone else who teaches quite what I offer.
-You’ll learn how to create foundations for everything from traditional blocks to pictorial quilts.
-We’ll start with designing foundations for simple blocks — log cabin and flying geese — to more complex blocks — butterflies, flowers, animals and more.
+This is my favorite class to teach in part because I don’t know anyone else who teaches quite what I offer.
+You’ll learn to create foundations for everything from traditional blocks to pictorial quilts.
+We’ll start with designing foundations for simple blocks then move to more complex blocks.
 In the process, you’ll discover when foundation piecing is the best piecing process for you.
-You’ll design one or more blocks, and you’ll design a small pictorial quilt working from a photo or drawing you bring to class.
-Whether you’re new to foundation piecing or an experienced foundation piecer, this class is for you.
-If you don’t know how to foundation piece or you’re a bit rusty, take my Foundation Piecing 101 class, and you’ll be ready for this class.
-Skills taught in the class will include:
+You’ll design a block, and you’ll design a small pictorial quilt working from a photograph.

-This is a technique class but you will take home foundations for log-cabin and kite blocks, foundations for one or more additional blocks, and a design for a quilt that is uniquely yours.
-Time allowing, we’ll do some in-class stitching in addition to pattern drafting.
+You'll create patterns for a block that is uniquely yours and a pattern for a pictorial quilt.
 You’ll be creating quilts with extreme angles, sharp points, precision piecing, easy cutting, one-of-a-kind images and more before you know it.

 Finding Your Color Sense